zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/total-value.png" >}}

-From here, you can calulate the total value of an order by joining the `OrderLine` and `Order`table.
-To do this, create a new view entity named *OrderWithTotalValue* with the following query:
+From here, you can calculate the total value of an order by joining the `OrderLine` and `Order`table.
+To do this, follow the steps below:

+1. Create a new view entity and name it *OrderWithTotalValueVE*.
+2. Add the following query to the OQL editor: =

 ```
 SELECT